Start a workspace in Verily Workbench

 3.1.
 Connect to a storage bucket containing data

-First, you're going to connect an external cloud storage bucket to your workspace, which will make it easy to access data in that bucket from your workspace.
-This bucket will be treated as a referenced resource.
+First, you're going to connect an external cloud storage bucket to your workspace as a referenced resource.

-1. Click Add to resources.
+Click Add to resources.
 You should see the new resource appear immediately in the list of resources.
-You can test that you can access the bucket by clicking on the white Browse button in the information panel on the right of the Resources tab.
+Confirm you can access the bucket by clicking on the Browse button in the information panel on the right of the Resources tab.

 ℹ️ Data resource operations > Reference a storage bucket